Outer-Wilds-New-Horizons/new-horizons/README.md

 Planets are created using a JSON file format structure, and placed in the `planets` folder.

 ## Roadmap
-- Procedurally terrain generation
+- Procedurally terrain generation (started)
-- Asteroid belts (done)
+- Asteroid belts (started, needs more customization)
 - "Quantum" orbits
 - Better terrain and water LOD
 - Support satellites (using custom models in the assets folder or in-game ones)